dbos-inc/dbos-docs/docs/explanations/core-concepts.md

 - **It's simple**.
 Write your business logic using only functions.
 Do all your state management in Postgres&#8212;we'll manage the connections and transactions for you.
 - **It works right by default**.
 Reliability is built in, both [for workflows](../tutorials/workflow-tutorial#reliability-guarantees) and [for messaging](../tutorials/workflow-communication-tutorial#reliability-guarantees-1).
 [Idempotency](../tutorials/idempotency-tutorial) is built in.
 [Authentication and authorization](../tutorials/authentication-authorization) are built in.
 [Tracing](../tutorials/logging) is built in.
-- **It's built for the cloud**.
-Operon is built to run on [DBOS's](https://www.dbos.dev) upcoming serverless cloud platform, so you can deploy your application to the cloud with a push of a button and run at scale without worrying about managing infrastructure.
 - **It's built on the tools you love**.
 Operon leverages rock-solid infrastructure like Postgres and Typescript to build a simpler, more reliable framework for your applications.
+- **It's made for DBOS**.
+Starting early next year, you can deploy any Operon application to DBOS's new cloud platform built on a revolutionary new operating system that runs OS services on top of the DBMS instead of the other way around.

 ### Programming Model
 The Operon programming model is serverless and inspired by [inversion of control](https://en.wikipedia.org/wiki/Inversion_of_control) principles.